 I’m a surf chick from Belgium who believes the gift of travel is better than any education money could buy.
-Travel is my identity – it’s how I interact with the world and its people!
+Travel and living in a van is my identity – it’s how I interact with the world and its people!
 At some point in life people put the expectations that a person will act his or her age, get a job, buy a house, and start a family.
 This is not the standard road to happiness for every one, though.
 Because in my mind, a pleasant surprise always beats a sure thing.
 Feeling very unhappy with the life I had, I took a big step into the unknown.
 I quit my job, sold my house, and gave away more then half of the stuff I had collected during all these years.
 I was shocked from my collection, from never worn clothes to useless kitchen equipment and so on.
 My net adventure was going to be living in a van.
+Downsizing felt great.
+And if you wonder how to decorate your van without taking up space, that’s also possible!

 Leaving Behind the Old Life